tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 - On visual inspection, there appears to be an area of avoidance in the top left region of the dataset.
 Can this be identified with a query?

 ![map_area_avoidance](./map_area_avoidance.png 'map_area_avoidance')
 Figure 4.
-QGIS-rendered visualization containing overlay geometry representing a generated potential area of avoidance.
+QGIS-rendered OpenStreetMap visualization containing elephant tracking data and an overlay geometry representing a generated potential area of avoidance.

 ## 3. Summary